EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 Coverage is calculated for the period over which the input spacecraft propagated states are available.
 The time-resolution of the coverage calculation is the same as the time resolution at which the spacecraft states are available.
 Note that the sceneFOV of an instrument (which may be the same as the instrument FOV) is used for coverage calculations unless it has been specified to use the field-of-regard (using the ``use_field_of_regard`` input argument).

-The ``mid_access_only`` input argument can be used to specify if the access times only at the middle of an continuous access-interval.
+The ``mid_access_only`` input argument allows you to specify whether you want to keep only the access times that occur in the middle of a continuous access interval.
 E.g. If the access takes place at time-indices 450, 451, 452, 453, 454, and if the ``mid_access_only`` flag is specified to be true, then only the access time-index = 452 is written in the results.
 Please see :ref:`correction_of_access_files` for situations when the ``mid_access_only`` flag would need to be set true.